The Ultimate Summer Road Trip to Kingsville

-You should also head to Harrow, Ontario, where you’ll find Blimey’s British Store and Gift Shop.
+You should also head to Essex, Ontario, where you’ll find Blimey’s British Store and Gift Shop.
 I’m fairly sure I’m a very old man in a young man’s body, so I was downright tickled by the options here for tea and shortbread.
 This spot is just fun.
 They’ve got a huge amount of imported treats from Britain, as well as all kinds of memorabilia around The Beatles, Dr. Who and on and on.

 Your Next Adventure Awaits

 When we’re able to finally stretch our rather cramped travel wings and take off again, it’s these sorts of trips that I think will be memorable.
 Sure, it might be nice to go sit on a beach for a week, but the opportunity to reconnect with your province, to meet face-to-face again with business owners and see the passion in their eyes, and take in the stunning views of this area…Well, I’m biased, but I get emotional just thinking about it.